katiter/shiny_and_chrome/prestige_slidify_presentation.md

 ## A Simple Model

-After the exploratory analysis, we can also build a simple model to describe occupational prestige.
+After exploring the data through the app, we can build a simple model to describe occupational prestige.

 ```